Tenmazzz/Tenmazzz/README.md

 **About**

-Full-stack developer, I build applications with an AI layer.
-Starting an MSc in Artificial Intelligence at Epitech this fall to go further on that side.
+I mostly work on backend and infrastructure — Python, FastAPI, Laravel, PostgreSQL, Docker.
+At Free Iliad, I work on projects using Docker, GitLab CI/CD, and Vue.js.
+Starting an MSc in Artificial Intelligence at Epitech this fall.

 Open to a work-study program (alternance) in AI starting October 2026.

-**Experience**

-At Free Iliad, I worked on *Screenshot-app* a real-time screenshot processing app (Laravel, Redis, WebSockets, Vue.js, Docker, GitLab CI/CD), and now on *Study Group*, an app that generates lessons and exercises from documents using an LLM, built with a hexagonal architecture.

-**Stack**
+**Tools & Tech**

+- Python, FastAPI, Laravel
+- Vue.js, PostgreSQL
-Python, FastAPI, Laravel, Vue.js, PostgreSQL, Docker, GitLab CI/CD
+- Docker, GitLab CI/CD

+**A Bit About Me**

+- Into video games and anime
+- Play volleyball
+- Experimenting with local LLMs on the side

 **Contact**